balena-io/docs/shared/diveIntoCode/python.md

 ```Dockerfile
 FROM resin/{{ $device.id }}-python
 ```
-Which tells the resin builder that this is the docker image we want as our base.
-Checkout the full [list of official resin device names][listOfResinNames] and the [matching dockerhub base images][resinDockerHub].
-For this image we don't define a tag, so `:latest` will be used, but there are [many other tags](https://hub.docker.com/r/resin/{{ $device.id }}-python/tags/), which allow you to specify the python version, etc.
+Which tells the resin builder that this is the Docker image we want as our base.
+Checkout the full [list of official resin device names][listOfResinNames] and the [matching Docker Hub base images][resinDockerHub].
+For this image we don't define a tag, so `:latest` will be used, but there are [many other tags](https://hub.docker.com/r/resin/{{ $device.id }}-python/tags/), which allow you to specify the Python version, etc.

 Next up we have 3 line which were commented out:
 ```Dockerfile